Services/Details

 Directors and Officers Litigation

 Our corporate governance litigation attorneys advise companies and their directors and officers through a variety of claims related to both business disputes and dissolution.
-We have deep experience in matters involving directors and officers liability, including manager liability in limited liability companies.
-We can assist with allegations of breach of fiduciary duty, alleged violations of federal securities laws and SEC investigations, and shareholder derivative actions, counseling on various litigation strategies for companies, directors and senior executives.
+We have deep experience in matters involving directors and officers' liability, including manager liability in limited liability companies.
+We can assist with allegations of breach of fiduciary duty, alleged violations of federal securities laws and SEC investigations, shareholder derivative actions, counseling on various litigation strategies for companies, directors, and senior executives.

 • We represented directors of a publicly traded company in fraud claims brought by a group of former shareholders challenging board approval of a debt-to-equity conversion and reverse stock split.